 One of the hardest things about being a modern parent is the constant demand on your time from all directions: sports, extracurricular activities, volunteer responsibilities, church, family.
 Not to mention, that we want to get out and have some family fun.
 These are reading opportunities that can be seized while out.

-2. Library Activities.
-Whether it’s a family story time, activities or homework help, iff you have a library night, chances are good that your kids have accomplished at least 20 minutes reading while there.
+Whether it’s a family story time, activities or homework help, if you have a library night, chances are good that your kids have accomplished at least 20 minutes reading while there.
 Count it!

-7. Classes/Services.
 I have a personal rule that religious ed nights count as 20 minutes reading.
 These classes take up our whole evening, so any other homework is out on those nights, but there really is plenty of reading happening during class.
-Likewise, Sunday services count.
+Likewise, Sunday Services count.
 We read several Bible readings and prayers and we sing songs out of books.

 This portion of the list could go on.
 The point is that, if being out cuts into your reading time, look for ways to incorporate reading into your outing: Have you children read restaurant menus out loud, read the program with them at a theatre, sporting events or weddings.
 You can even have them manage the grocery list while you shop.